jacebenson/cedar/docs/docs/tutorial/chapter0/what-is-cedarjs.md

 ## Generators

 Let's take a look at an often overlooked tool in many frameworks' kit: the command line tools.
-Redwood has focused extensively on these, and one of the most powerful are the "generators."
+Cedar has focused extensively on these, and one of the most powerful are the "generators."
 These are used to create files, setup integrations, execute scripts, start the dev server, and more.

 A huge timesaver is generating layouts, pages and cells.
 There isn't much boilerplate in Redwood's files, but it's still nice to have them built out for, even going so far as creating tests for the bare functionality (more on tests in a minute).